HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

   b.
 Application name and version <br />
   c.
 HPI IG Version <br />
   d.
 Test Script version <br />
   e.
+FHIR release version
+  f.
 Testing start date and time and end date and time <br />
-  f.
+  g.
 Tester name and contact details <br />
-  g.
+  h.
 List of interactions included in your integration (eg Get Practitioner, Get Location, Search Location)

 2. For each test supply:
-  * Screen shots of the user interface for: <br />
+  * Screen shots of the user interface for:
-    * the input data as entered in the integrating system (“the system”) <br />
+    * the input data as entered in the integrating system (“the system”)
-    * any warnings or error messages presented by the system <br />
+    * any warnings or error messages presented by the system
-    * the confirmation or result of the request presented by the system <br />
+    * the confirmation or result of the request presented by the system
   * A screenshot of what is being logged for each request in the integrating system.
   * A text file with the json request (update / add) or response (get/search).